Lorenzooone/cc3dsfs/README.md

 ## Profiles/Layouts

 When starting the program for the first time, a message indicating a load failure for the cc3dsfs.cfg file will be displayed, and the same will occur when attempting to load from any given layout file if it hasn't been saved to before.
+That is normal.
 These files must be created by the program first before they can be loaded from.
-The program saves its current configuration to the cc3dsfs.cfg file when the program is successfully closed, creating the file if it doesn't already exist, and loads from it every time at startup.
+The program saves its current configuration to the cc3dsfs.cfg file when the program is successfully closed, creating the file if it doesn't already exist, and loading from it every time at startup.

 The current configuration can be saved to various extra profiles, creating the given file if it doesn't already exist.
-Changing the configuration after a layout is loaded will not overwrite it unless the respective it is saved.
+Changing settings after a layout is loaded will not automatically overwrite its file.
+To make the changes permanent, saving the profile again is required.

 The name of profiles can be changed by altering the __name__ field in its file.